GRETSI-2025/GRETSI25_Label-Argent_Raining-Words_Les-modeles-dASR-peuvent-ils-retranscrire-les-sous-genres-Metal/README.md

 In addition, all scripts can be run in a single command using the `script_run_all.py` script.

+Results will be saved in the `output_directory` specified in the command line.
+The present repository contains an `output` folder with the results of the paper, which can be used to compare with your own results.

 ### Parameters

 - `--dataset_path`: Path to the dataset directory.